Nuitka/Nuitka/README.rst

-For debugging purposes, remove ``--disable-console`` or use the options ``--windows-force-stdout-spec`` and ``--windows-force-stderr-spec`` with paths as documented for ``--windows-onefile-tempdir-spec`` above.
+For debugging purposes, remove ``--disable-console`` or use the options ``--windows-force-stdout-spec`` and ``--windows-force-stderr-spec`` with paths as documented for ``--onefile-tempdir-spec`` above.
 These can be relative to the program or absolute, so you can see the outputs given.

 Deep copying uncompiled functions
 =================================